BasZeroCode/IBM-Front-End-Developer-Professional-Certificate/Introduction-to-Software-Engineering/Week-3/Graded-Quiz-Week-3.md

 ## Question 4

 Which one of the following is an example of a low-level programming language?
-1 point

 - [ ] Pascal
 - [ ] Python